dcastro273/doc/conceptual/Npgsql/basic-usage.md

 ## Parameters

-When sending data values to the database, you should use parameters rather than including the values in the SQL as follows:
+When sending data values to the database, rather than including the values in the SQL, you should use parameters as follows:

 ```c#
 using (var cmd = new NpgsqlCommand("INSERT INTO table (col1) VALUES (@p)", conn))